LakeHub-Academy/fika-safe/README.md

 - Express

 # live Link

 http://fikasafe.herokuapp.com

 # Get Started

 - You first need to clone the repository
-- create sendgrid account and add your `SG_KEY` in `.env` file.
+- create sendgrid account and generate your email API key
+- create `.env` file in project's root folder add `API_KEY` and assign it your mongodb db url, add `SG_KEY` and assign it your sendgrid email API.
-- create Africastalking account and add your API key in the `.env` file.
+- create Africastalking account to get your sms API.
+- change directory to sacco create `.env` file in sacco root folder add `API_KEY` and assign it your mongodb url, add `AT_KEY` and assign it your Africastalking sms API
 - install the dependencies by running `npm install` in your terminal
 - Run `npm start`start your express server.
 You can now view the app by navigating to `http://localhost:5000` in your browser.

 # Contributors

 👤 Patrick Nyatindo

 - Github: [nyatindopatrick](https://github.com/nyatindopatrick)